 14. Heinz Field – Pittsburgh Steelers

 RANKING NFL STADIUMS MID-POINT: On its reputation alone, Heinz Field finds itself ranked as one of the NFL’s best stadiums.
 Once you look past the mystique of this place, it looks like many other older stadiums on this list.
 Renovations and expansions have brought some nice touches and the views from outside the stadium are a plus.
 This isn’t a bad home for football, it’s just not as great as some make it seem.
+Quite frankly, that sums up the Pittsburgh Steelers.

 13. Ford Field – Detroit Lions